History of computing in the Soviet Union: 1990s and legacy

 In August 1990, RELCOM (a UUCP computer network working on telephone lines) was established.
 The network connected to EUnet through Helsinki, enabling access to Usenet.
 By the end of 1991, it had about 20,000 users.
 In September 1990, the .su domain was created.

 By early 1991, the Soviet Union was on the verge of collapse; procurement orders were cancelled en masse, and half-finished products from computer plants were discarded as the breakdown of the centralized supply system made it impossible to complete them.
 The large Minsk Computer Plant attempted to survive the new conditions by switching to the production of chandeliers.
 Western export restrictions on civilian computer equipment were lifted in May 1991.
 Although this technically allowed the Soviets to export computers to the West, their technological lag gave them no market there.
 News of the August 1991 Soviet coup attempt was spread to Usenet groups through Relcom.

 With the fall of the Soviet Union, many prominent Soviet computer developers and engineers (including future Intel processor architect Vladimir Pentkovski) moved abroad.
 The large companies and plants which had manufactured computers for the Soviet military ceased to exist.
-The few computers made in post-Soviet countries during the early 1990s were aimed at the consumer market and assembled almost exclusively with foreign components.
-None of these computers had large production volumes.
+Computers made in post-Soviet countries during the early 1990s were assembled almost exclusively with foreign components.

 Soviet computers remained in common use in Russia until the mid-1990s.
-Post-Soviet Russian consumers preferred to buy Western-manufactured computers, due to the machines' higher perceived quality.
+Post-Soviet Russian personal computer market was initially dominated by foreign brands like Acer and IBM, which exported computers into Russia from manufacturing facilities abroad.
+Starting in the mid-1990s, indigenous Russian computer firms began rapidly gaining market share from imports.
+By 1996, locally assembled PCs accounted for around two-thirds of unit sales in Russia.

+The Elbrus VLIW architecture, introduced in the Elbrus 2000 microprocessor launched in 2001, traces its roots to the early Soviet VLIW research.